rajwar-amn/DSA-Notes/Array.md

   - ### Solution
     -  produt form start and end of the array then return the max of both and answer

+## 14 Search in Rotated Sorted Array 33.
+  - Given an integer array arr of size N, sorted in ascending order (with distinct values) and a target value k.
+Now the array is rotated at some pivot point unknown to you.
+Find the index at which k is present and if k is not present return -1.

+    ### Example 1:
+       ```
+      Input: nums = [4,5,6,7,0,1,2], target = 0
+      Output: 4
+      ```

+  - ### Solution
+    -  Use the fact that one side of the array will always be sorted and check on the sorted part if not present then eleminate that part else move pointers accordingly.